TheBlep/Le_Engineer_Blog/README.md

 ----

 # UX
 ## Goals
 ### Visitor Goals
-The target audience for Horizon Photography are:
+The target audience for the **Le_Eneer engineering blog** are:
+- Engineers and developers seeking technical insights and tutorials.
+- Students and professionals looking to learn about engineering concepts.
+- Individuals interested in the latest trends and innovations in engineering.
-- People who want to view beautiful photos.
+- Readers who want to engage with the blog's community and share ideas.
-- People who are interested in seeing different countries.
-- People that may want to license a photo.
-- People interested in hiring a photographer.
-- People interested in the photographer's travels.
+- Potential collaborators or employers interested in the author's expertise.

 User goals are:
-- View a gallery of different photos.
-- Explore different countries on the map to see what they look like.
+- Read high-quality, informative blog posts on engineering topics.
+- Explore tutorials, case studies, and project walkthroughs.
-- Contact the photographer.
+- Contact the author for collaboration or inquiries.
-- Get an overview of a country's statistics.
-- Follow the photographer's journey.
+- Stay updated with the latest posts through a newsletter or RSS feed.
+- Engage with the content through comments or social media.

-Horizon Photography fills these needs by:
+The Le_Eneer engineering blog fulfills these needs by:
-- Opening with a dramatic image and introducing the photographer immediately.
-- The map and gallery are highlighted on the main page to lead users to the images wherever they click.
+- Featuring a clean, intuitive design that prioritizes content readability.
-- Highlighting the Contact page in the header and footer.
+- Highlighting the blog posts and categories prominently on the homepage.
+- Including a contact form for inquiries and collaboration requests.
-- Providing social media links to follow the photographer.
+- Offering social media links
+- Using a responsive design for seamless access on all devices.
-- 500px link allows a user to license photos.
+- Integrating a commenting system to encourage community engagement.
-- Providing an interactive map with an info-box that displays country info from an API
-- Showing beautiful images related to each country when clicked.
-- Utilising [EmailJS](https://www.emailjs.com/) to maintain the contact page and the newsletter.

 ### Business Goals
-The Business Goals of Horizon Photography are:
+The Business Goals of the Le_Eneer engineering blog are:
-- Display and highlight the photographer's work in a unique way.
-- Gain subscribers through the newsletter.
-- Provide easy ways to communicate with the photographer.
-- Gain interest and connect with social media.
-- Connect to where the photos are sold.
+- Establish the author as an authority in the engineering field.
+- Grow a loyal audience through engaging and valuable content.
+- Provide a platform for networking and collaboration opportunities.
+- Showcase the author's expertise to attract potential employers or clients.

 ### User Stories
-1. As a user interested in photography, I expect to see lots of different beautiful photos.
+1. As a user interested in engineering, I expect to find well-written, informative blog posts.
-0. I expect the photos to be highlighted first and foremost.
+2. I expect the blog to be easy to navigate, with clear categories and search functionality.
-0. As a user interested in travel, I expect to see different countries on display.
+3. As a student, I want to access tutorials and guides to learn new skills.
-0. As a user interested in different countries, I expect to see information on the countries.
+4. As a professional, I expect to find insights into industry trends and innovations.
-0. As a person interested in hiring a photographer, I expect to find an easy way to contact the photographer.
+5. As a potential collaborator, I want an easy way to contact the author.
-0. I expect to hear a little about the photographer if I am interested.
-0. I expect to be able to follow the photographer through social media.
-0. I would like to be able to hear about the photographer's updates through social media.
+6. I want to engage with the content by leaving comments or sharing posts on social media.
-0. If I were interested in buying a photo, I expect to know where.
+7. I expect the website to be mobile-friendly for on-the-go reading.

 ## Visual Design
 ### Wireframes